P233/Syntax-highlighting-for-Sass/README.md

 As always, if you have any problems with this package or suggestions for improvement, please feel free to [fill an issue](https://github.com/P233/Syntax-highlighting-for-Sass/issues/new), and you are also more than welcome to fork this repo and pull request.

+## Changelog
+### 13 March 2013
+Added `Completion Rules.tmPreferences` file, then completions will not be offered when typing in selectors.

 ## Installation

 ### Sublime Text